 Twitter is brilliant for running commentaries on TV shows and events, but perhaps its best feature is what's trending on the home page.

 Finding collections of images here can be very enlightening and lead to discoveries that you wouldn't necessarily connect elsewhere.
-It's a great resource for finding which products are popular.
+It's an excellent resource for finding which products are popular.